-Elton Pollock, a 1995 graduate of Presbyterian College, will begin his eighth season as head coach of the Blue Hose baseball program in 2012.
+Elton Pollock, a 1995 graduate of Presbyterian College, will begin his 10th season as head coach of the Blue Hose baseball program in 2014.
 Pollock follows Tim Corbin and Doug Kovash, respectively, as the third head coach to lead the program since its reinstatement in 1988.

-Crocco arrives at PC after two seasons as an assistant coach at Air Force.
-With the Falcons, Crocco worked with all position players including the infielders, catchers, outfielders and hitters and helped the Falcons to their the most wins since 2002 in his first year.
-He also guided the squad to four All-Mountain West Conference selections and a school record for fielding percentage (.960) in 2011.
+Crocco arrives at PC after two seasons as an assistant coach at The United States Air Force Academy.
+With the Falcons, Crocco worked with the Falcons hitters infielders and helped the Falcons to their most wins since 2002 in his first year.
+He also guided the squad to four All-Mountain West Conference selections and a school record for fielding percentage in 2011.

 Tatum takes over as volunteer assistant coach, returning to Presbyterian College after a three-year playing career as a Blue Hose.

 "I'm excited to be back at my alma mater," Tatum said.
 "I'm looking forward to a great season and being able to compete for a Big South Conference championship."